Claude Littner: Honours

 In October 2014, the University of West London's Business School was renamed the Claude Littner Business School in appreciation of his contributions to the university.
 It was opened and unveiled by long-time associate and colleague, Alan Sugar.
-In April 2015 the University of West London appointed him a visiting Professor.
+In April 2015 the University of West London appointed him a visiting professor.

 Personal life

 Since 1976 Littner has been married to Thelma.
-They have two sons Anthony and Alex and five grandchildren.
+They have two sons, Anthony and Alex, and five grandchildren.

-In 1997, at the age of 48, Littner was diagnosed with Non-Hodgkin lymphoma and was given six months to live.
+In 1997, at the age of 48, Littner was diagnosed with Non-Hodgkin lymphoma and was initially given six months to live.

 Littner renounced American citizenship in 2018.

-Littner endorsed the Conservative Party during the 2019 United Kingdom general election.